 That's right, scared and/or threatened of your experience, uneasy that you may know more, and so there lies another challenge.
 There is a very fine line between bringing experience and knowledge AND not being seen as a threat to the person sitting on the other side of the table and interviewing you.

-It's up to you to do your homework.
+Do your homework.
 Know your audience.
-Learning all you can about those doing the interview.
+Learn all you can about those doing the interview.
 What is it that they are seeking, and how does it match-up to what you bring to the table?
 Understanding the environment...the make-up of the team, and the culture of the organization and show how you are a fit.

 In the job interview you must show them that you will be an asset to them, a trusted advisor and are not trying to take their job.
 That you can fit into a younger, "more hip" workplace.
 If you haven't seen the movie, "The Intern" (with Robert De Niro and Anne Hathaway) yet -- see it, as it illustrates this point perfectly.

 Today, more than ever, people are working longer and later in life, and that presents very different challenges that requires a unique perspective (from someone like me who has, and still is living it).

 Starting with a personal brand that I will help you develop (I call this thinking of "You" as a company or brand), and then creating a powerful career strategy and resume; you will be on your way to a better more fulfilling career and get the job or that promotion you want.